Looking to cut costs and offshore back-office work?

-A representative office in the Philippines acts as an extension of a foreign company, providing an opportunity to engage in non-revenue generating activities, such as customer support and quality control and is a popular choice for foreign entities looking to offshore cost centers.
+A representative office in the Philippines acts as an extension of a foreign company, providing an opportunity to offshore non-revenue generating activities, such as customer support and quality control so as to reduce costs.

 For these reasons, it is the go-to corporate structure for those looking to take advantage of the Philippines’ well educated and cheaper workforce.